College of Science and Health > Academics > Physics and Astrophysics > Combined Degree Program

 This combined degree program of the College of Science and Health and the College of Education was collaboratively developed, and is governed and taught by faculty from these units.

 The Master’s year comprises teacher-preparation coursework that culminates with student teaching during Spring quarter.
-Upon graduation and the fulfilling of State of Illinois licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach Physics at the 6th-12th or 9th-12th grade levels.
+Upon graduation and the fulfilling of State of Illinois licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach Physics at the 5th-12th grade levels.

 A full description of the TEACH Program can be found here.
 Students interested in the TEACH Program should consult with the designated TEACH Program advisor in their home department.